Disconnected Agreement in Networks Prone to Link Failures: Introduction

 Networks of degrees uniformly bounded by a constant provide an ultimate local scaling of communication.
 Upfal~\cite{Upfal94} showed that an almost-everywhere agreement can be solved in networks of constant degree with a linear number of crashes allowed to occur.
-Dolev et al.~\cite{DolevRS90} gave an early stopping solution for Consensus with arbitrary process failures and a lower bound $\min\{ t+1,f+2\}$ on the number of rounds.
-Berman et al.~\cite{BermanGP92} developed an early-stopping Consensus solution with arbitrary process failures that was simultaneously optimal with respect to time performance $\min\{ t+1,f+2\}$ and the number of processes $n>3t$.
-Galil et al.~\cite{GalilMY95} developed a crash-resilient Consensus algorithm using $\cO(n)$ messages, thus showing that this number of messages is optimal, but their algorithm runs in over-linear time $\cO(n^{1+\varepsilon})$, for any $0<\varepsilon<1$; they also gave an early-stopping algorithm with $\cO(n+fn^\varepsilon)$ message complexity, for any $0<\varepsilon<1$.
-Garay and Moses~\cite{GarayM98} presented a fast Consensus solution for arbitrary processor faults that runs on the optimum $n>3t$ number of processors while using the amount of communication that is polynomial in~$n$; they also gave an early-stopping variant of this algorithm.
-Chlebus and Kowalski~\cite{ChlebusK-JCSS06} developed a gossiping algorithm coping with crashes and applied it to develop a Consensus solution that is fast, by running in $\cO(t+1)$ time, while sending $\cO(n \log^2 t)$ messages, provided that $n-t=\Omega(n)$.
+Dolev et al.~\cite{DolevRS90} gave an early stopping solution for consensus with arbitrary process failures and a lower bound $\min\{ t+1,f+2\}$ on the number of rounds.
+Berman et al.~\cite{BermanGP92} developed an early-stopping consensus solution with arbitrary process failures that was simultaneously optimal with respect to time performance $\min\{ t+1,f+2\}$ and the number of processes $n>3t$.
+Galil et al.~\cite{GalilMY95} developed a crash-resilient consensus algorithm using $\cO(n)$ messages, thus showing that this number of messages is optimal, but their algorithm runs in over-linear time $\cO(n^{1+\varepsilon})$, for any $0<\varepsilon<1$; they also gave an early-stopping algorithm with $\cO(n+fn^\varepsilon)$ message complexity, for any $0<\varepsilon<1$.
+Chlebus et al.~\cite{ChlebusKO-PODC23} presented a binary consensus algorithm operating in $\cO(t+\log n)$ rounds and sending $\cO(n + t\log t)$ messages for $t<\frac{n}{5}$; the algorithm sends the optimum number of bits/messages $\cO(n)$ in the single-port model, as long as $t = \cO( n/\log n )$.
+Garay and Moses~\cite{GarayM98} presented a fast consensus solution for arbitrary processor faults that runs on the optimum $n>3t$ number of processors while using the amount of communication that is polynomial in~$n$; they also gave an early-stopping variant of this algorithm.
+Chlebus and Kowalski~\cite{ChlebusK-JCSS06} developed a gossiping algorithm coping with crashes and applied it to develop a consensus solution that is fast, by running in $\cO(t+1)$ time, while sending $\cO(n \log^2 t)$ messages, provided that $n-t=\Omega(n)$.
 Chlebus and Kowalski \cite{ChlebusK-DISC06} developed a deterministic early-stopping algorithm that scales communication globally by sending $\cO(n \log^5 n)$ messages.
-Coan~\cite{Coan93} gave an early-stopping Consensus solution that uses messages of size that is logarithmic in the size of the range of input values; see also Bar-Noy et al.~\cite{Bar-NoyDDS92} and Berman et al.~\cite{BermanGP92}.
-Chlebus at al.~\cite{ChlebusKS-PODC09} gave a fast deterministic algorithm for Consensus which has nodes send $\cO(n\log^4 n)$ bits, and showed that no deterministic algorithm can be locally scalable with respect to message complexity.
-Chlebus and Kowalski~\cite{ChlebusK-SPAA09} gaved a randomized Consensus solution terminating in the expected $\cO(\log n)$ time, while the expected number of bits that each process sends and receives against oblivious adversaries is~$\cO(\log n)$, assuming that a bound~$t$ on the number of crashes is a constant fraction of the number~$n$ of nodes.
-Chlebus et al.~\cite{ChlebusKS-DISC10} gave a scalable quantum algorithm to solve binary Consensus, in a system of $n$ crash-prone quantum processes, which works in $\cO(\text{polylog }n)$ time sending $\cO(n \text{ polylog } n)$ qubits against the adaptive adversary.
-Dolev and Lenzen~\cite{DolevL13} showed that any crash-resilient Consensus algorithm deciding in $f + 1$ rounds has worst-case message complexity $\Omega(n^2f)$.
-Alistarh et al.~\cite{AlistarhAKS18} developed a randomized algorithm for asynchronous message passing that scales well to the number of crashes, in that it sends expected $\cO(n t + t^2 \log^2 t)$ total messages.
+Coan~\cite{Coan93} gave an early-stopping consensus solution that uses messages of size logarithmic in the range of input values; see also Bar-Noy et al.~\cite{Bar-NoyDDS92} and Berman et al.~\cite{BermanGP92}.
+Chlebus at al.~\cite{ChlebusKS-PODC09} gave a fast deterministic algorithm for consensus which has nodes send $\cO(n\log^4 n)$ bits, and showed that no deterministic algorithm can be locally scalable with respect to message complexity.
+Chlebus and Kowalski~\cite{ChlebusK-SPAA09} gave a randomized consensus solution terminating in the expected $\cO(\log n)$ time, while the expected number of bits that each process sends and receives against oblivious adversaries is~$\cO(\log n)$, assuming that a bound~$t$ on the number of crashes is a constant fraction of the number~$n$ of nodes.
+Chlebus et al.~\cite{ChlebusKS-DISC10} gave a scalable quantum algorithm to solve binary consensus, in a system of $n$ crash-prone quantum processes, which works in $\cO(\text{polylog }n)$ time sending $\cO(n \text{ polylog } n)$ qubits against the adaptive adversary.
+Dolev and Lenzen~\cite{DolevL13} showed that any crash-resilient consensus algorithm deciding in $f + 1$ rounds has worst-case message complexity $\Omega(n^2f)$.
+Alistarh et al.~\cite{AlistarhAKS18} developed a randomized algorithm for asynchronous message passing that scales well to the number of crashes, in that it sends the expected $\cO(n t + t^2 \log^2 t)$ messages.